Bioneers: A Movement of Many Movements

 While I appreciate the understanding that humanity’s challenges will not be solved with simply “more technology,” and that the economic forces driving tech corporations are also causing ecological harm, I do think there is untapped potential from a greater integration between the environmental movement and Silicon Valley.
 Software can help bring speed, scale, and decentralization to the transformative solutions our world needs.
 And there are a lot of incredibly talented people who are passionate about building such tools.

 Between the idyllic Marin Center setting, inspiring creative expressions, nourishing foods, and diverse gathering of engaged citizens, Bioneers 2014 offered an energizing glimpse into a brighter future.
-We’re excited to support the Bioneers organization and movement with a Namaste Foundation Impact Gift.
+We’re excited to support the Bioneers organization and movement.
 Happy 25th anniversary Bioneers!

 Various quotes heard at Bioneers: